-The distinct revenue risks posed by incentives are sometimes neglected by revenue administrations focused more on collecting revenue than avoiding its loss.
-Recognizing and managing these risks, including those of abuse and corruption, requires a tailored compliance/ anti-fraud strategy and close cooperation across involved agencies.
-Overly complex or burdensome incentives can distract implementing agencies from more productive work.
-Ex post evaluation may require information additional to that needed for monitoring and implementation.
+The distinct revenue risks posed by incentives are sometimes neglected by revenue administrations focused more on collecting revenue than avoiding its loss (and may be heightened by its limited involvement at the design stage).
+Recognizing and managing these risks, and those of abuse and corruption, requires a tailored compliance/anti-fraud strategy and close cooperation across involved agencies.
+Ex post evaluation may require information beyond that needed for monitoring and implementation by the revenue administration.

-P5.1 The administration of incentives should be under the control of the revenue administration, appropriately empowered
+P5.1.
+The administration of incentives should be under the control of the revenue administration, appropriately empowered

-Other agencies (such as sectoral ministries and investment agencies) may have a role in issuing certifications and checking eligibility criteria, but implementation of tax incentives, including the decision to grant them under the law, should be under the sole authority of the revenue administration.
-For this, it should be equipped with adequate technological capacity and other tools, and (subject to safeguards) appropriate legal authorities.
+Other agencies (such as sectoral ministries, investment promotion bodies) may have a role in certification and checking eligibility, but the implementation of tax incentives should be under the authority of the revenue administration.
+For this, it should be equipped with adequate technological capacity and other tools, and appropriate legal authorities.
+Involvement of the revenue administration in the design of incentives will facilitate its task of implementation.

-P5.2 Basic compliance obligations should not be waived
+P5.2.
+Basic compliance obligations should not be waived

-No benefits should be awarded unless the taxpayer has been registered, subject to standard preregistration checks (including to avoid 'phoenix' companies).
-Timely and complete filing (preferably electronic) should be mandatory (even in cases of full exemption).
-Imports benefiting from reliefs should not enter without appropriate authorization and the beneficiary's commitment to respect associated conditions and restrictions.
+No benefits should be awarded unless the taxpayer has been registered, subject to standard pre-registration checks (including to avoid 'phoenix' companies).
+Timely and complete filing (preferably electronic) should be mandatory (even in cases of full exemption), and include information adequate to ensure entitlement to the incentive and for the purposes of evaluation.
 Full due diligence, with possible recapture, is required when an incentive ends.

-P5.3 Drawing on a close understanding of potential recipients, voluntary compliance should be supported by tailored service, assurance, and enforcement strategies
+P5.3.
+Voluntary compliance should be supported by tailored service, assurance, and enforcement strategies

 Effective use of revenue administrations' scarce resources requires taking stock of the compliance risks posed by distinct categories of taxpayer and differentiating their treatment accordingly.
-Clear guidance, assistance, and information are key to voluntary compliance-and strong take-up by intended recipients.
-Increasing tax certainty is critical for those demonstrating sound levels of cooperation.
+Clarity and timeliness in providing guidance, assistance, and information are key to voluntary compliance-and strong take-up by intended recipients.
+Increasing tax certainty is critical for those showing sound levels of cooperation.
 Audits and investigations should be primarily for higher risk beneficiaries.